 --clean=STATE Determines the deletion of the jobStore upon completion of the program.
+Choices: 'always', 'onError','never', or 'onSuccess'.
+The --stats option requires information from the jobStore upon completion so the jobStore will never be deleted with that flag.
+If you wish is 'never' if stats is enabled, and 'onSuccess' otherwise

+--cleanWorkDir STATE Determines deletion of temporary worker directory upon completion of a job.
 Choices: 'always', 'onError', 'never', or 'onSuccess'.
-The -stats option requires information from the jobStore upon completion so the jobStore will never be deleted with that flag.
-If you wish to be able to restart the run, choose 'never' or 'onSuccess'.
-Default is 'never' if stats is enabled, and 'onSuccess' otherwise pletion of a job.
-Choices: 'always', 'never', 'onSuccess'.
 Default = always.
 WARNING: This option should be changed for debugging only.
 Running a full pipeline with this option could fill your disk with intermediate data.